brianmadden/krawler/README.md

 Release Notes
 =============
+**0.4.4 (2020-1-29)**
+- Upgrade Kotlin to 1.3.61
+- Upgrade `kotlinx.coroutines`.
+This required an update to some of the places where coroutine builders were called internally.
+- Upgrade Gradle wrapper

 **0.4.3 (2017-11-20)**
 - Added ability to clear crawl queues by RequestId and Age, see `Krawler#removeUrlsByRootPage` and `Krawler#removeUrlsByAge`